coach-K/iReaction/README.md

 # Checkpoint Two (iReaction)

 The long awaited java package **iReaction** has finally been released on January 21, 2016.
-This release is optimize for speed and performance.
+This release is optimized for speed and performance.

 UML Class Diagram